 Kumar works part-time for Computing while pursuing other endeavors.
 He is interested in support for courses (teaching and learning) and research computing, in particular massively parallel computing and science/engineering software support.
 He received his PhD in Applied Plasma Physics (Magnetic Fusion) from Georgia Tech.
 He has previously been a researcher in plasma physics, applied mathematics (non-linear dynamics associated with liquid film flows), and Lattice-Boltzmann methods in biomedical engineering.
 He has more than 15 years of scientific and parallel computing experience.
 Prior to coming to Harvard, he worked as a computational scientist at the Plasma Physics Lab in Princeton University and at the Mechanical Engineering department and the Center for Academic Computing in the Pennsylvania State University.

 Eleni Angelaki Kaxiras assistant director for educational technology

 Eleni holds, with extra care, a Bachelor's Degree in Physics from the University of Crete, Greece, and a MLA with concentration in Information Technology from Harvard Extension School.
-She oversees technology in the classroom and media at SEAS.
-Her latest interest is data science, as the Head TF for SEAS' AC297r Capstone course which is part of the Master's program at the Institute for Applied Computational Science.
+Her interest is data science, and for the last two years she had been the Head TF for CS109a and CS109b, the two introductory data science courses at Harvard, as well as AC297r, the Capstone course which is part of the Master's program at the Institute for Applied Computational Science.